leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 On the one hand, automated route planning makes it fast and efficient to [**map routes with multiple stops**](https://elogii.com/blog/mapping-multiple-delivery-stops/) for all the drivers and vehicles in your fleet.

 All you have to do is to set up your fleet and upload the orders to the system.
-You can plan as many drop-offs and routes as you like, because there’s virtually no limit.
+You can plan as many drop-offs and routes as you like because there’s virtually no limit.

 On the other hand, the delivery software will automatically and simultaneously optimize those routes, as well.

-And it does this based on a number of different internal and external factors, such as _driver availability, stop density, cost per delivery, traffic_ and many others.
+And it does this based on several different internal and external factors, such as _driver availability, stop density, cost per delivery, traffic,_ and many others.

 So this type of last-mile delivery logistics software will generate the most efficient routes every time, which means you can save as much as **50% of operating costs** alone.